Choonholic/ChzzkDownloader/doc/en-US/chzzk_video_manager_manual.en-US.md

 </div>

 ## Version
-Version 1.10.0, January 31, 2025 00:00:00
+Version 1.11.0, February 04, 2025 00:00:00

 ## Prerequisites
-Since Chzzk Video Manager is the GUI frontend application for Chzzk Video Downloader, Chzzk Video Downloader must be installed as well.
+Since Chzzk Video Manager is the GUI frontend application for Chzzk Video Downloader, both of Chzzk Video Downloader and Chzzk Transport Finalizer must be installed as well.

-If the Chzzk Video Downloader and Chzzk Video Manager are in the same directory, Chzzk Video Manager will automatically recognize Chzzk Video Downloader upon execution.
-Otherwise, you will need to specify the location of Chzzk Video Downloader by referring to the **Verifying Prerequisites** section.
+If Chzzk Video Manager, Chzzk Video Downloader and Chzzk Transport Finalizer are in the same directory, Chzzk Video Manager will automatically recognize Chzzk Video Downloader and Chzzk Transport Finalizer upon execution.
+Otherwise, you will need to specify the location of Chzzk Video Downloader and Chzzk Transport Finalizer by referring to the **Verifying Prerequisites** section.

-For portable versions, consider storing both Chzzk Video Downloader and Chzzk Video Manager in the same directory for convenience.
-If installed using the `Setup`, both will be installed in the same directory.
+For portable versions, consider storing Chzzk Video Manager, Chzzk Video Downloader and Chzzk Transport Finalizer in the same directory for convenience.
+If installed using the `Setup`, all tools will be installed in the same directory.

 ## How To Execute
 Click `Chzzk Video Manager` in Start menu, or execute `ChzzkVideoManager.exe` in `Chzzk Downloader Environment`.

 ## Verifying Prerequisites
-Chzzk Video Manager requires Chzzk Video Downloader to be properly set up for full functionality.
-Additionally, Chzzk Video Downloader requires proper configurations of Streamlink (Version 6.8.0 or higher).
+Chzzk Video Manager requires Chzzk Video Downloader and Chzzk Transport Finalizer to be properly set up for full functionality.
+Additionally, Chzzk Video Downloader requires proper configurations of Streamlink (Version 6.8.0 or higher) and FFmpeg (Version 7.0 or higher).
 When Chzzk Video Manager starts, it checks whether this prerequisite is met, and if not, it will display the following dialog.

 <div style='text-align: center'>
 <img src='../../img/screenshots/vman_en-US/vman_prerequisites.png' />
 <p><i>(This image may not reflect the latest information.)</i></p>
 </div>

-You can click `Settings...` button to specify the location of Chzzk Video Downloader.
+You can click `Settings...` button to specify the location of Chzzk Video Downloader and Chzzk Transport Finalizer, or click `Download` button to install Streamlink or FFmpeg.

 <div style='text-align: center'>
 <img src='../../img/screenshots/vman_en-US/vman_downloader_locate_01.png' />